How to Stop Overthinking: 5 Simple Strategies for a Clear, Peaceful, and Confident Mind

 Do you constantly find yourself overthinking?
 Do you feel like your mind is cluttered, jumbled and unfocused?
 If so, you may be suffering from an overthinking mind.

-Fortunately, there are simple strategies we can use for how to stop overthinking and bring clarity back into our lives.
+Fortunately, there are simple strategies you can use for how to stop overthinking and bring clarity back into your life.
 In this article, we’ll explore common obstacles to making decisions and five of the best strategies to overcome them – from mindfulness techniques to cognitive reframing practices – so you can start cultivating peace and tranquility within yourself.
 Let’s get started!

 Overthinking is when you repeatedly think or worry about a topic or decision in a way that causes stress and prevents action.
 When this happens, it’s challenging to make decisions, complete tasks, work, take care of yourself or others, and it often makes it so you cannot progress on your goals or to-do list.